Physiotherapist O Murray OT/PT Assistant

 We will advise on provision of special equipment such as boots, splints, walking aids and standing frames.
 We promote 24 hour postural management.

 What is Occupational Therapy (OT)?

 Occupational therapy provides practical support to empower people to facilitate recovery and overcome barriers preventing them from doing the activities (or occupations) that matter to them.
 This support increases people's independence and satisfaction in all aspects of life.

 "Occupation" as a term refers to practical and purposeful activities that allow people to live independently and have a sense of identity.
 This could be essential day-to-day tasks such as self-care, work or leisure.
 BAOT

 How do we work?

 The PT and OT at Lonsdale School is provided by Hertfordshire Community NHS Trust.
-We are based at the Child Development Centre in Stevenage and provide a service into Lonsdale School.
+We are based at the Child Development Centres throughout Hertfordshire and provide a service into Lonsdale School.

 Our aims are to offer advice and support:

 - To enable the child to access the school curriculum using appropriate equipment and functional skills

 - To assist and support parents / carers and school to meet the 24 hour needs of their child through appropriate management and liaison with local services